nuggreat/kOS-scripts/file handling/README.md

 scripts for file handling in kOS and the lib needed to run them

-**The script file_util.ks has 12 functions controlled through a ingame GIU**
+**The script file_util.ks has 12 functions controlled through a in game GIU**

   The script requires the lib lib_file_util.ks and will need to have the RUNPATHONCE edited to point at the copy of the lib on the local volume or use the version called file_util_standalone.ks as that doesn't need the lib.

   the 12 functions are sorted into 2 categories 1st is called "File Tools" the 2nd is "Directory Tools" these categories are in the form of 2 buttons at the top of the GUI.
 A dropdown menu below the tool buttons is where you select the exact function you want to use.

-  the burron labled "Done" will end the script
+  the button labeled "Done" will end the script

   NOTE: as the file_util script is so large it is recommended you make a compiled version to speed up load times on boot as it can take several seconds to start after having typed RUN